-For consistent and more serious disruptions, the student will be sent to the Dean of Students or the Principal and receive a Discipline Referral.
-They may be issued by teachers, staff, or administrators, and they will accumulate over the course of the year.
+For consistent and more serious disruptions, the student will be sent to the administrative offices and receive a Level 2 Infraction.
 A student's total will not reset at the semester, but it will reset at the end of the year.
-Receiving a Discipline Referral indicates that a student's behavior is a serious problem.
-Earning repeated Discipline Referrals will result in more serious consequences each time.
-A parent or guardian must sign the Discipline Referral form and the student should return the form to the administrator.
-It is our hope that the consequences for receiving a Discipline Referral will encourage students to display good character and act in accordance with the school's mission.
+Receiving a Level 2 Infraction indicates that a student's behavior is a serious problem.
+Earning repeated Level 2 Infractions will result in more serious consequences each time.
+A parent or guardian will be notified of the Level 2 Infraction.
+It is our hope that the consequences for receiving a Level 2 Infraction will encourage students to display good character and act in accordance with the school's mission.